 Lycoris bulbs go by many names.
 Gardeners in different parts of the country call these summer-blooming bulbs a host of different common names.
 Spider Lily, Surprise Lily, Disappearing Lilies, and Magic Lilies are some of the names.
 Some regions of the United States even call these mysterious summer bulbs naked lady bulbs.
 But what makes them so elusive that they have garnered all sorts of curious names?
 Leaves appear in spring and then disappear for summer.
 In late summer tall flower stalks of lily-like blooms appear, like magic out of seemingly nowhere.
 After the flowers appear leaves form again in fall.
-This magic trick these bulbs perform has helped them earn the variety of names gardeners call them.
+This magic trick these bulbs perform has helped lyrcois to earn a myriad of names.
 To learn more about these magical summer beauties read our complete guide to growing lycoris.

 Who Should Plant Lycoris